More than 1,000 Interior Health workers unvaccinated - Kimberley Daily Bulletin

-Interior Health has the highest number of unvaccinated healthcare workers in B.C., and many are at risk of losing their jobs if they don’t comply with Provincial Health Orders, according to the Ministry of Health.
+Interior Health has the highest number of unvaccinated healthcare workers in B.C., and many were at risk of losing their jobs this if they don’t comply with Provincial Health Orders, according to the Ministry of Health.

 Some 1,186 of the Interior Health region’s 21,675 health care workers – about seven per cent – are currently unvaccinated, compared with 1,106 in Vancouver Coastal Health, 1,054 in Vancouver Island Health, 735 in Fraser Health, 630 in Provincial Health Services Authority and 515 in the Northern Health Authority.

 Those who were mandated to be vaccinated by Oct.
-12 and did not comply with the order were placed unpaid leave, but had until today, Oct.
-26, to follow the Public Health Order, senior public affairs officer Marielle Tounsi wrote in an email to Black Press Media.
+12 and did not comply with the order were placed on unpaid leave, but could lose their jobs if they don’t follow the Public Health Order, senior public affairs officer Marielle Tounsi wrote in an email to Black Press Media.

+The deadline to get COVID-19 vaccinations was Tuesday, Oct.
+26. The order covers doctors, nurses, students, residents, contractors, volunteers and all other health care professionals.
+About 30 people took to the streets in 100 Mile House Tuesday to protest the vaccine mandate.

 “During this two-week period of unpaid leave, employers will be directly contacting these individuals to encourage them to receive vaccination and to assess their intentions,” Tounsi wrote.
 “If after a two-week period, these individuals have still refused to be vaccinated, employers will move forward with termination in accordance with their collective agreements.